 ✔️Fancy enough for company, this is a lovely meal!

 For the exact measurements for this rich stew, please refer to the printable recipe card at the bottom of this post.

-- lamb meat - you can use several different cuts, lamb shank, boneless leg of lamb, chops or shoulder.
+- lamb stew meat - you can use several different cuts, lamb shanks, boneless leg of lamb, chops or shoulder.

 - baby potatoes - hold their shape and stand up well to slow roasting the soup.